Along from Toll Bar corner Adeline next introduces us to …

 Son Joseph York junior.

-The eldest son married Harriet, eldest daughter of George Riley, New Street, now Station Road.
+According to Adeline “the eldest son married Harriet, eldest daughter of George Riley, New Street, now Station Road.

-He left Ilkeston when a young man.
+He left Ilkeston when a young man.”

 This ‘eldest son’ was Joseph junior and was in fact the second son, a plumber, painter and glazier who married Sarah (not Harriet) Riley in September 1861, the daughter of New Street lacemaker George and Charlotte (nee Cockayne).
 (See Riley’s Row)